 the Soil Science Australia (SSA) Certified Professional Soil Scientist Contaminated Site Assessment and Management (CPSS CSAM) certification.

-Further to address the SEPP Resilience & Hazard 2021 contaminated land consultant to provide for a clear statement in their reports either in their executive summary or conclusion that the consent authority may be satisfied that the required considerations of Cl 4.6 of SEPP are satisfied and state the reasons.
+The Site Validation Report must include in either its executive summary or conclusion a clear statement that the remediation has achieved its stated objectives and is fit for the intended use of the site..

 The Validation Report is to be issued by the certified contaminated land consultant direct to Council.
 No third party submissions will be accepted.